Tina (musical): Act II

-Tina, free from Ike, has been performing in Las Vegas with the help of Rhonda, now her manager.
+Divorced from Ike, Tina is in debt and forced to perform in Las Vegas bars with the help of Rhonda, now her manager.
 They're struggling to make ends meet because no record label wants to sign a black woman who's nearing forty years old, and Ike has claimed copyright over all songs from the "Ike & Tina Revue", preventing her from singing the songs she's known for ("Private Dancer").
-While dropping off a demo tape at Capitol Records, they meet Roger Davies, a young Australian music producer who's a fan of Tina.
-Roger goes to Vegas to watch Tina perform ("Disco Inferno") and afterward asks to be her manager.
-Rhonda is upset about being put aside, but Tina insists that she needs to try something new, and that she needs Rhonda more as a sister than a manager ("Open Arms").

-Tina travels to London for Roger's recording session.
-Among the people she meets is Erwin Bach, a German music executive.
-Tina wants to reinvent herself and transition to rock and roll, but she struggles with Roger's advice, and dreams of Ike watching her ("I Can't Stand the Rain").
-Erwin visits her hotel room to provide comfort, and the pair kiss.
+As they drop off a demo tape at Capitol Records, they meet Roger Davies, a young Australian music producer who is a fan of Tina.
+Roger watches Tina perform in Las Vegas ("Disco Inferno"), and becomes her manager.
+Despite being upset about being put aside, Rhonda understands Tina needs to try something new.
+Tina tells Rhonda she needs her more as a sister, and Rhonda promises to stand by Tina's side ("Open Arms").
+When Tina arrives in London, she meets Erwin Bach, who was sent to pick up Tina at the airport.
+Tina struggles with Roger's advice as she wants to reinvent herself.
+Tina feels lonely and isolated, and dreams of Ike watching her ("I Can't Stand the Rain").
+Erwin comes to her hotel room and comforts her, and they share a kiss.

-While preparing a performance showcase for the record label, Tina rails against Roger's instructions, refusing to be anyone's puppet any longer.
-Tina asks everyone to leave, and performs her Buddhist mantra to calm herself.
-She has a vision of her younger self and Gran Georgeanna encouraging her ("Tonight").
-The showcase is a success, but the record label still refuses to sign her out of racism.
-Roger decides to promote her himself through touring performances back in the United States.
-Erwin asks her to stay in London and declares his love for her, but she rejects him.
-Tina's performance of the new material is a success ("What's Love Got to Do with It?").
-Capitol Records begs her to sign with them, and she agrees only on her own terms.
+While preparing for a showcase for the record label, Tina becomes upset at Roger's instructions and does not want to be anyone's puppet.
+Tina prepares her Buddhist mantra to calm herself, and has visions of her younger self and Gran Georgeanna encouraging her ("Tonight").
+Despite the showcase's success, the record label refuses to sign Tina because of her age, gender, and race.
+Furious, Roger quits the label and decides to promote her himself in the United States.
+Erwin declares his love for her and asks her to stay in London with him, but Tina rejects him.
+Tina successfully performs in New York City ("What's Love Got to Do with It?").
+Capitol Records begs her to sign with them, but Tina agrees only on her own terms.

 Alline arrives with news Zelma is dying.
-Tina visits Zelma at the hospital, where Ike has been visiting Zelma as well.
-Zelma encourages them to reconcile; Tina demands that Ike apologise, but he can't and leaves.
-Zelma and Tina have an emotional confrontation, after which Zelma dies.
+Tina visits Zelma at the hospital, who admits she struggled raising Tina.
+Ike also visits, and Zelma encourages them to reconcile.
+Tina is hurt her mother can't see Ike's abusive behavior, and Ike refuses to apologize.
 Tina and Alline mourn their mother ("We Don't Need Another Hero (Thunderdome)").
+Tina realizes she is surrounded by people who form her own version of a family.

-Riding high, Tina prepares for a concert before 180,000 people in Brazil.
-Erwin arrives, having flown over to be with her.
-The pair reconcile, which leads into Tina's walking on stage for the concert ("The Best").
-For the finale and encore, Tina and her band perform reprises of "Nutbush City Limits" and "Proud Mary".
+Riding high, Tina prepared for a concert in front of 180,000 people in Brazil.
+Roger and Tina share excitement.
+Erwin suddenly appears, having flown to be with her.
+They reconcile and share a kiss.
+Tina ascends the stairs for the concert ("The Best").

+Encore: Tina and her band perform a mini-concert of "Nutbush City Limits" and "Proud Mary".